New undergraduates

 -

 English speakers are spoiled for choice with translations of the Bible.
 However, there is nothing like reading the rich literature of the Hebrew Bible in its original language.
 I’m Dr Ethan Knudson, the module coordinator for DI1004 Hebrew 1.
 By learning to read the Bible in Hebrew, you can experience the Bible’s pervasive nuance, word play, and craft that is often lost in translation.
-For example, did you know that the “Manna” which the people of Israel eat in the wilderness could be translated the “whatchamacallit”?
+For example, did you know that the “Manna” which the people of Israel eat in the wilderness could be translated as the “whatchamacallit”?
 Or that Jacob’s name is a pun that presents him as a trickster?
 In this module, we will start with the absolute basics of how to pronounce written Hebrew, and progressively build the necessary grammatical knowledge, vocabulary, and skills to read simple biblical texts.
 Learning Hebrew is a challenging undertaking, but we will be in it together and the rewards are well worth the effort! -

 Miscellaneous